pluralsight/guides/in-review/front-end-javascript/building-a-serverless-web-app-on-aws-services/article.md

 - The application can be scaled automatically and highly available.
 - You pay only for the resources used and for the time the application is used.

-In this tutorial, you have learned how to build a REST API using API Gateway and Lambda functions that stores and read database from a DynamoDB database, and it's consumed by a single-page application hosted in S3 and distributed over the world with CloudFront.
+In this tutorial, you have learned how to use AWS's API Gateway and Lambda functions to build a REST API that performs CRUD operations on a database built on the AWS DynamoDB database framework.
+This guide also covered how to host this API on S3 in a single-page application that can be distributed worldwide using CloudFront.

+This was just a cursory look at each of these technologies; there is a lot more to learn about each technology and about other AWS components as well!

-Of course, there's a lot more to learn, for example, how to authenticate users with [Amazon Cognito](https://aws.amazon.com/cognito/) or how to use a framework like [Serveless](https://serverless.com/) or a service like [AWS CloudFormation](https://aws.amazon.com/cloudformation/) to simplify the managing and deploying of serverless applications, but that can be material for other tutorials.
+In case AWS excites you, some interesting projects would include authenticating users with [Amazon Cognito](https://aws.amazon.com/cognito/) or using a framework like [Serveless](https://serverless.com/) or a service like [AWS CloudFormation](https://aws.amazon.com/cloudformation/) to simplify the managing and deploying of serverless applications.

+___

 Thanks for reading.
+I hope you found this guide informative and engaging.
+Please leave your comments and feedback in the discussion section below.